The Mergers & Acquisitions Review: Ukraine

 - the establishment of the joint venture shall not result in the coordination of the competitive behaviour between the joint venture founders, or between the founders and the joint venture.

 In July 2020, the AMCU adopted guidelines on the application of the small but significant and non-transitory increase in price test, which elaborates the applicability of this test to alternatively identify the narrowest relevant market.

 The completed and ongoing reforms represent a broader effort to harmonise Ukrainian competition law with that of the EU, and generally make Ukraine a more business-friendly place.
 In addition to these initiatives, a number of legal changes are making their way through the legislative process.
 Several are responses to recommendations cited in reviews carried out by the OECD and the United Nations Conference on Trade and Development.
 These legislative proposals address, for example, a revision of the concerted actions regulation, the AMCU's increased discretion in determining which cases to investigate and the establishment of a specialised court chamber for hearing antitrust-related disputes.

-In additional to the above, the draft amendments to the Ukrainian competition laws are currently under the consideration of the Parliament, which anticipates essential changes to the merger control regulations, in particular the exclusion of a seller's financials for the purposes of merger control assessment, implementation of new transaction value thresholds, and an increase of filing fees for the submission of merger and concerted action applications.
+In addition to the above, the draft amendments to the Ukrainian competition laws are currently under the consideration of the Parliament, which anticipates essential changes to the merger control regulations, in particular the exclusion of a seller's financials for the purposes of merger control assessment, implementation of new merger notification thresholds, and an increase of filing fees for the submission of merger and concerted action applications.

 1 Viacheslav Yakymchuk and Olha Demianiuk are partners at Baker McKenzie.